Data Centers in Rio Claro

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Rio Claro is strategically located to serve the dense industrial, manufacturing, and agribusiness centers in the interior of São Paulo state.
-This proximity is critical for applications that require low-latency processing for logistics, industrial automation, and supply chain management.
+Proximity To Key Business Districts: The city is strategically located to serve the industrial, agricultural, and manufacturing centers in the interior of São Paulo state.
+This proximity provides low-latency connectivity for businesses operating outside the capital's metropolitan area.

 Natural Disaster Risk

-- River Flood: The most significant natural threat, with a risk score of 7.7/10.
+- River Flood: The most significant natural hazard in the region.